 That the fig tree is Israel, although some believe it is.

 Was Jesus telling his disciples to learn that the fig tree represented Israel’s rebirth?
-I kind of doubt that, they would not have a clue unless He was referring to the fig tree that He cursed that did represent Israel.
-If that is true His using the fig tree here with the sprouting of leaves would have to refer to Israel returning to God not the rebirth of a nation that still rejects Him.
+I kind of doubt that.
+They would not have a clue unless He was referring to the fig tree that He cursed.
+The cursed fig tree did represent Israel.
+If that is true, His using the fig tree here with the sprouting of leaves would have to refer to Israel returning to God not the rebirth of a nation that still rejects Him.